BIGJRA/BIGJRA.github.io/reborn.md

 |**Lanturn**       |15 |
 |**Relicanth**     |10 |

 Emerge at the other dive spot.
 You can find a hidden *PokeSnax* as well as *TM82 Dragon Tail* and an *Exp.
 Candy XL*.
-Make your way back.
-Next, head to Celestinine Mountain B2F and make your way to the large body of water.
+Make your way back to the previous dive spot.
+Next, go up and right to head to Celestinine Mountain 2F and make your way to the large body of water.
 Dive down at the crescent-shaped spot.

 To the right, you'll find the *Snowy Mountain Field Readout*.
 Up and to the right you'll find a *Water Stone*.
 Emerge at the dive spot in the upper right side.
 Up here you'll find the *PULSE Readout 2*.
 Oh dear.

-Make your way back.
-Next, go to Ametrine Mountain 2F.
+Make your way back to the crescent dive spot.
+Head up to reach Ametrine Mountain 2F.
 Northeast of the iceberg, you'll find a dive spot.

 Follow the path, diving up and down as you go.
-Once you pop up, you'll find another PULSE!
+Once you pop up inside the iceberg, you'll find another PULSE!

 **Pokemon Redoubt.
 Field: Icy Field**
 - PULSE Avalugg, Lv.
 70, @Leftovers, Ability: Solid Rock, Brave Nature, IVs: 31, EVs: 252/0/252/0/4/0.